Essay · May 2, 2026

 SkDD works best alongside SDD when:

-- The process requires someone to decide what should happen first — business logic, domain rules, edge case handling that isn’t yet understood
+• The process needs someone to decide what should happen first — business logic, domain rules, or edge cases that are not understood yet

-- The intent needs to be visible to stakeholders outside the repo — auditors, product owners, compliance teams
+• Intent must be visible outside the repo — to auditors, product owners, compliance

 In these cases, the skill arrives after the spec, not instead of it.
-Someone has to define what the system should do before the agent can be trusted to do it repeatedly.
+Someone has to define what the system should do before the agent can be trusted to do it on repeat — which is exactly the handoff from SDD-shaped work to SkDD-shaped work.

 The Real Relationship: Not Alternatives, But Phases

-This is the claim I want to make clearly:
+This is the claim I want to leave you with:

 SDD and SkDD are not competing methodologies.
 They are sequential phases of the same build loop.

 SDD answers: What should this system do, and why?
-SkDD answers: Now that we know — how do we make sure it runs well every time?
+SkDD answers: Now that we know, how do we run that well every time without re-litigating the same steps?

 A Practical Guide: Which One Do You Need?